getporter/porter/docs/content/cli/parameters_generate.md

       --force               Force a fresh pull of the bundle -h, --help                help for generate
-      --insecure-registry   Don't require TLS for the registry -n, --namespace string    Namespace in which the parameter set is defined.
+      --insecure-registry   Don't require TLS for the registry -l, --label strings       Associate the specified labels with the parameter set.
+May be specified multiple times.
+  -n, --namespace string    Namespace in which the parameter set is defined.
 Defaults to the global namespace.
   -r, --reference string    Use a bundle in an OCI registry specified by the given reference.
 ```